 Code fundamentals

-Let’s assume you have a quarto document up and running and perhaps you have written some text to remind you about what you are about to do and why.
+Let’s assume you have a Quarto document up and running and perhaps you have written some text to remind you about what you are about to do and why.
 Sooner or later you will want to do something using R. To do so you need to insert a code chunk by pressing simultaneously the Ctrl, Alt and i keys (Windows and Linux) or Cmd, Option and i on MacOS.
 This creates an area with a darker background that will have {r} at the top (Figure 2).
 Anything typed within this area will be processed by R when the document renders.
 You can put as much code as you want in a single code chunk.
-At the extreme you could have a single code chunk in your quarto document that does everything.
+At the extreme you could have a single code chunk in your Quarto document that does everything.
 However, it is better to break an analysis up into separate code chunks that relate to specific parts of your analysis, and to prepare tables and plots in self-contained code chunks.

-You can process code while working on a quarto document, which is known as executing or running the code.
+You can process code while working on a Quarto document, which is known as executing or running the code.
 Running code as you write it is useful for seeing the results that you want to report and interpret without needing to render the entire document.
 Note in Figure 2 that code chunks have three icons.
 From left-to-right, the first opens a dialog box to set options for the code chunk; the second executes all of the previous code chunks; and the last executes all of the code in the code chunk.
-The results of the code will be displayed below the code chunk in quarto.
+The results of the code will be displayed below the code chunk in Quarto.
 You can also execute specific parts of your code by selecting it and pressing the Ctrl (Cmd on MacOS) and then the return key of your keyboard.

 Creating objects